State of a Sales Order

 You will then be presented with an opportunity to create a "pro-forma invoice" for the sale or Just Confirm the sale.
 See our Knowledge Article on Pro-forma Invoices for more information.

 After you click the "Just confirm" button, you are immediately prompted to select your Invoice Strategy.
 Then, click "Create Invoice".
 See our Knowledge Article on Invoicing Methods to help you with your decision.

 You will notice your Status Bars are now changed showing the order is Confirmed and the Invoice has been created with an outstanding balance.
 It is showing "yellow" because nothing has been paid.
 See our Knowledge Articles on processing Payments.

 Reverting to an unconfirmed state

-To revert a sale back to its unconfirmed/draft state, you will need to remove any invoices, shipments or credit notes created for the sale.
-When it is possible to unconfirm at sale, you will see an "Unconfirm..." link below the confirmation status area:
+To revert a sale to its unconfirmed/draft state, you need to remove any invoices, shipments or credit notes created for the sale.
+When it is possible to unconfirm a sale, you will see an "Unconfirm..." link below the confirmation status area:

 Completing a sale

 When all quantities in a sale have been shipped (or cancelled), and all quantities have been invoiced and paid for Uphance will automatically mark the sale as completed.